 Everyone in Oregon should have the opportunity to lead long, healthy and meaningful lives.

-Oregon's state health improvement plan (SHIP) is designed to bring individuals, communities and organizations together in order to improve the health of all people in the state.
-It addresses the leading causes of death, disease, and injury in Oregon through evidence-based and measurable strategies.
-The plan is also designed to reduce avoidable differences in health experienced by many diverse communities in Oregon.
+Oregon's state health improvement plan (SHIP) addresses the leading causes of death, disease, and injury in Oregon through evidence-based and measurable strategies intended to improve the health of all people in Oregon by 2020.

 Contact for more information